 Choosing the right clothes

 Dress your baby in enough warm clothes to keep her warm without blankets.
-Once she can roll over, she can get out from under them and get cold.
+Once she can roll over, she can get out from under the blankets and get cold.
 If you dress your baby in layers of fitted clothing, you can add or take away layers as the temperature changes.

 When you’re dressing baby for bed, a handy tip is to think about what you’d wear to bed and use that as a guide.

-Take off your baby’s hat or bonnet when you go indoors or into any closed or warm space, such as a car, so she won’t get too hot.
+Take off your baby’s hat or beanie when you go indoors or into any closed or warm space, like a car, so that she doesn’t overheat.

 Your baby’s hands and feet might feel cool, but this isn’t a good indication of his temperature.
-Find out how hot your baby really is by feeling his back or tummy.
+You can find out how hot your baby really is by feeling his back or tummy.

 If you use a baby carrier or sling, keep in mind that your baby will be warmed by your body heat as well as by her clothes and wraps.

 If your baby’s room is too warm, you could use a plug-in floor fan to keep the room at a comfortable temperature.
-As an added bonus, the background whirring sound a fan makes might help block out sudden noises that could wake him.
+The safest place for a fan is on the opposite side of the room, away from your baby.

-Wrapping helps your baby settle for sleep, as well as stay in the safe sleeping position on her back.
+Wrapping helps your baby settle for sleep, as well as stay in the safe sleeping position on his back.

 If you choose to wrap your baby, it’s best to use lightweight cotton or muslin wraps.
-Make sure the wrap doesn’t cover your baby’s head, ears or chin – wraps that are too high can obstruct your baby’s breathing and cause him to overheat.
+Make sure the wrap doesn’t go above your baby’s shoulders or cover her head, ears or chin.
+Wraps that are too high can obstruct your baby’s breathing and cause her to overheat.

-Also check that there’s enough room for him to stretch his legs and that the wrap is not too tight around his chest and hips.
+Also check that there’s enough room for your baby to stretch his legs and that the wrap isn’t too tight around his chest and hips.
 Wrapping a baby’s legs and chest too tightly can lead to hip and breathing problems.

-Babies can be wrapped from birth until they can roll onto their tummies, usually around 4-6 months.
+Babies can be wrapped from birth until they start showing signs that they can roll onto their tummies, usually around four months.

 Video Wrapping a newborn